Nethercott/Vulcan/README.md

 After reading [this](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) article, Google Sheets seemed perfect.
 However I do not want to blindly upload data, there should be some logic involved.
 ## Getting Started
 Follow the above article.
 To setup access with Google Sheets, then add your `client_secret.json`, which I haven't provided for obvious reasons.
 Then add `dtoverlay=w1-gpio` to your `/boot/config.txt` and setup a cronjob.
 Then have fun!
+## TODO
+- [ ] Rewrite getting started, because the article is out of date.
+Using wrong scope, and having to enable other apis.
+That was 50 minutes of my life gone due to an incorrect article.
 ### Thanks
 - [RogerW](https://www.raspberrypi.org/forums/memberlist.php?mode=viewprofile&u=128609&sid=39b432f0e2a77a561a048340c921cd1c) for providing the api to access the probes